Jef Labes: Career

 In 1975 Labes was invited to play synthesizer and write arrangements for the former bassist of The Caledonia Soul Orchestra, David Hayes, on his album Logos Through a Sideman.
 Also in 1975 Labes played keyboards for Bonnie Raitt on her album Home Plate and for her next studio album Sweet Forgiveness released in 1977.
 A year later Labes joined the American singer–songwriter Jesse Colin Young to play on his album American Dreams.
 In 1979 Labes returned to Bonnie Raitt's band for the No Nukes protest concert.
 Bonnie Raitt performs on two tracks that made it onto the album released of the concert.
 Also in 1979, Labes composed a triptych called Letters for the Northeastern University Choral Society, which received its world premiere in May of that year.

 The following year Labes made a return to Van Morrison's band, using his skills in arranging to produce string parts for Morrison's album Common One.
 He also contributed to the tour that succeeded the release of the album, and features on the 2006 DVD of a 1980 concert: Live at Montreux 1980/1974.
 After six years Labes performed on another Morrison album, No Guru, No Method, No Teacher and the tour that followed, featuring a recreation of The Caledonia Soul Orchestra.

-In 2010, Jef Labes became the keyboardist for the band Spike James and the Names, an original rock band from the San Francisco Bay Area.
-He has recorded one album with them and continues to perform as the keyboardist for all their performances while maintaining his personal musical projects.

-Jef Labes is still an active performer, director, teacher, arranger and composer of music.
-He currently performs throughout the Bay Area.